industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 ### Create widget for Produced Bottles of Each Line:

+Here, the creation of this section of the dashboard will be explained:

 <img id="value" src="graphics/Value.png" alt="Value" width="900"/>

 To do that, in the created dashboard, proceed to create a widget.